Up and Atom, Fallout Boy!

 By the time we’d done a few of those it was getting quite late and we had an appointment up in the old town to find the information for another of the Lab Caches, so we got ourselves cleaned up and poshed up (a bit) and caught a bus “up the toon”.
 We completely failed to register the necessary information about buses back again, but more of that later.

-We couldn’t really decide what we wanted to do for dinner and we’d agreed we weren’t doing any more caching, as we’d been at it hammer and tongs for most of two full days, so we wandered around a bit and I took a few photos in the still-lovely evening sunshine.
-We ended up in another restaurant on Waalplein, just over from where we’d eaten the previous night, which was a fairly basic affair.
-Basic meant a little cheaper though, so I wasn’t bothered apart from the fact that they didn’t take credit cards, so they cleaned me out of cash.
-We both had lasagne, I think, then Ami had a pudding while I sampled another beer.
+There was general apathy about what to do for dinner and we’d agreed we weren’t doing any more caching.
+We’d been at it hammer and tongs for most of two full days.
+So we wandered around a bit and I took a few photos in the still-lovely evening sunshine.
+We ended up in another restaurant on Waalplein, just over from where we’d eaten the previous night.
+It was a fairly basic affair.
+Basic meant a little cheaper though, so I wasn’t bothered apart from the fact that they didn’t take credit cards.
+They cleaned me out of cash.
+We both had lasagne, I think, then Ami had a pudding while I sampled another beer (bier, not bear).

 It wasn’t quite dark when we’d finished, so we legged it off to the station in search of a bus, only to find (as ever) that all the day buses had finished and the first of the hourly night buses had just left (it was literally waiting at the traffic lights in a place we couldn’t get to safely).
-So this time rather than going for a motorised taxi again we saw some bike taxis – basically, posh-looking rickshaws – and the driver (rider/pilot/whatever) offered us a relatively reasonable price for the journey back home.
+So this time rather than going for a motorised taxi again we saw some bike taxis.
+Basically, posh-looking rickshaws.
+The driver (rider/pilot/whatever) offered us a relatively reasonable price for the journey back home.
 In fact, he managed to get us back before the night bus would have because the night bus goes quite literally around the houses.

 It was still, still light when we got back, but we were planning a busy day on Sunday, so we went straight off to bed to grab some ZZZZZZs.